Self-Esteem Therapy for High-Achieving Women

 You might downplay success, deflect acknowledgment, or assume others are just being polite.

 • You hold yourself back from taking risks or trying new things, worried that falling short would confirm your worst fears about yourself.
-If anxiety often comes with that fear, anxiety therapy can help you address both.
+If anxiety comes with that fear of failure, anxiety therapy can help you address both.

-• You say “yes” when you want to say “no,” worry about disappointing others, and stretch yourself thin to keep everyone happy.
+• You say “yes” when you want to say “no,” worry about disappointing others, and give too much of yourself to keep everyone happy.
 It feels easier to overextend than risk being disliked.

 • Deep down, you may believe you don’t deserve success, rest, or love unless you’ve earned it.
 This belief can lead to exhaustion or self-sabotage when things are going well.